 If you’re getting divorced, one of the most common questions is ‘how long does a divorce take’?
 There are lots of factors that affect how long your divorce takes.
 Keep reading for a guide to the timescales involved in the divorce process.

-Your divorce is likely to take longer if the two of you don’t agree on:
+Even in a no-fault divorce, your divorce is likely to take longer if the two of you don’t agree on:

 - Contact arrangements for your children